IT-Academy-BCN/ita-challenges-backend/itachallenge-score/README_CUSTOM_JRE.md

 #### 2.1.
 Identify the required modules

 Select the modules you want to include in the custom JRE.
-For example, the following modules were selected for the initial custom JRE for the project.
-You may need to add or exclude others as required:
+For example, to create the first custom JRE, only the following module was included, but you may need to add more:

 - java.base
-- java.logging
-- java.prefs
-- java.rmi
-- java.sql
-- jdk.charsets
-- java.desktop

 Note: other modules not specified during the process may also be automatically included.
 This may be due to default and essential modules or to included modules that have internal dependencies that require other modules.